datarevenue-berlin/code-challenge-2020/README.md

 We already got you covered and implemented this task for you.

 #### 2. Make(Train|Test)Dataset
+We supply you with the scaffold for this task, so you can start and explore dask or simply go ahead with you usual pandas script.

 Read the csv provided by DownloadData and transform it into a numerical matrix ready for your ML models.

 Be aware that the dataset is just a sample from the whole dataset so the values in your columns might not represent all possible values.